OWASP/www-project-threat-model-library/index.md

 5. **What happens after I submit a threat model?**

    After submission, the maintainers and community will review the model.
-If it meets the standards, it will be merged into the project.
+If it meets the standards, it will be merged into the library.
 We encourage contributors to continuously update and refine threat models as new information or threats emerge.

 6. **Will there be support or training for beginners in threat modeling?**